-Have you ever looked at a bottle of your detergent while washing dishes and wondered, “Hmm, can I wash my dog with that?”
+Have you ever looked at a bottle of your detergent while washing dishes and wondered: “Hmm, can I use Palmolive to wash my dog?”

-It could be that you’re trying to save a few bucks, since detergent is typically cheaper than many pet shampoos.
+It could be that you’re trying to save a few bucks since Palmolive is typically cheaper than many pet shampoos.
 Perhaps you’re out of dog shampoo and your dog is in desperate need of a bath right away.

-Or maybe you just want to avoid the clutter of multiple cleaning products and want an all-purpose cleaner that works on both pets and dishes.
+Or maybe you just prefer to avoid the clutter of multiple cleaning products and want an all-purpose cleaner that works on both pets and dishes.

 While it won’t hurt to bathe your dog in dish soap once or twice, regularly using dish detergent instead of dog shampoo isn’t the best idea.